Get PeakVisor App

 Best Time to Ski at Mammoth Mountain

 Early season.
 This time in Mammoth Ski Resort is any time before Christmas.
-It is hit or miss in the early season, just like any ski area.
+Like any ski area, it is hit or miss in the early season.
 However, you have a higher chance of scoring good conditions here early in the season than almost anywhere else in the country.
 Mammoth often gets snow from atmospheric river storms that dump feet of snow at a time.
 It only takes one of these to set the base up for the season and open up most of the mountain.

 Mammoth is one of the few places where skiing actually gets easier as the season progresses.
-Instead of working up to harder and harder terrain like in the state of Colorado, the upper mountain bowls fill in with so much snow that they lose pitch.
+The upper mountain bowls fill in with so much snow that they lose pitch.
 The couloirs become wide or cease to become couloirs at all.
 Any rocks are liable to be buried by March.

-Oftentimes, skiing during Christmas means strapping on your gear, waiting in line, and skiing down whatever groomer the resort has blown snow on.
-Even in Telluride where I lived for years, Christmas would often be very thin with lots of rocks and grass poking up anywhere besides the groomers.
+Skiing during Christmas frequently means strapping on your gear, waiting in line, and skiing down whatever groomer the resort has blown snow on.
+Even in Telluride, where I lived for years, Christmas would usually be very thin, with lots of rocks and grass poking up anywhere besides the groomers.
 For some folks, that’s quite enough.
 But PeakVisor’s readership has much higher standards.
 Mammoth is usually much more filled in by this time, and the mountain deserves credit for that.

 Christmas — March.
-By this time, the jet stream has (hopefully) awoken from its summer slumber and the storms are marching in one after the other.
+By this time, the jet stream has (hopefully) awoken from its summer slumber, and the storms are marching in one after the other.
 This period marks the statistically snowiest period of the season.
-January 2017 broke records with 245 in (6.22 m) in January alone.
+January 2017 broke records with 245 in (6.22 m).
 The snow is piling up, the sun's angle is low, and the mountain is covered.
-This is a great time to come to Mammoth for big powder days and good snow conditions.
+It’s a great time to visit Mammoth for big powder days and good snow conditions.

 March — Early May.
 Mammoth Mountain is coated in a deep base.
-Powder days can still happen and they can be big — especially in March.
-However, the sun is often out and the snow begins to transform into that incredible soft spring skiing that California is legendary for.
-The combination of a moisture-rich snowpack, a strong sun, and dry air creates the perfect spring conditions.
+Powder days can still happen and can be considerable — especially in March.
+However, the sun is often out, and the snow begins to transform into that incredible soft spring skiing that California is legendary for.
+The combination of a moisture-rich snowpack, an intense sun, and dry air creates the perfect spring conditions.
 Best of all, you have the mountain nearly to yourself.
-After March, all the tourists have left and those who remain are a fun mix of locals and passionate skiers.
+After March, all the tourists have left, and those who remain are a fun mix of locals and passionate skiers.

 Summer (May, June, July, and August).
 This season can sometimes last over three months.
 Mammoth generally tries to stay open until at least June, with the record closing date being August 17th.
-As the summer progresses, the skiing becomes relegated to the upper mountain in the morning, because the snow is simply too sloppy by the afternoon.
-Mammoth builds some huge jumps and terrain features, and pros from all over the world come here to train.
+As the summer progresses, the skiing becomes relegated to the upper mountain in the morning because the snow is simply too sloppy by the afternoon.
+Mammoth builds some huge jumps and terrain features, and pros worldwide come here to train.

 Mammoth Mountain, California